 “Events like TURK-COSE not only facilitate the sharing of academic knowledge but also strengthen friendship and partnership between our countries.
 I believe the ideas, presentations, and collaborations arising here will positively contribute to the scientific and technological development of the region.”

-Prof. Dr. Murat Barut, Dean of the Faculty of Engineering and Director of the Kazakh Culture and Education Research and Practice Center at NOHU, responsible for the academic organization of the congress, stated that the 2025 program included 14 thematic sessions covering Architecture, Agricultural Sciences, Biology, Biotechnology, Chemistry, Civil Engineering, Computer, Electrical-Electronics, Environmental, Food, Geological-Mining, Mathematics, Mechanical Engineering, and Medicine.
+Prof. Dr. Murat Barut, Dean of our Faculty of Engineering and Director of the Kazakh Culture and Education Research and Practice Center at NOHU, responsible for the academic organization of the congress, stated that the 2025 program included 14 thematic sessions covering Architecture, Agricultural Sciences, Biology, Biotechnology, Chemistry, Civil Engineering, Computer, Electrical-Electronics, Environmental, Food, Geological-Mining, Mathematics, Mechanical Engineering, and Medicine.
 A total of 278 papers were presented — 131 from Türkiye and 147 from Kosovo, Azerbaijan, Kyrgyzstan, Kazakhstan, Afghanistan, Algeria, Bangladesh, Bulgaria, Germany, Ghana, India, Iran, Iraq, Italy, Japan, North Macedonia, Morocco, Nigeria, Pakistan, Poland, Qatar, Somalia, South Korea, Spain, Sudan, Ukraine, USA, Uzbekistan, and Yemen.

 Prof. Dr. Barut also noted that NOHU has awarded 25 PhD degrees to scholars from Kosovo — 15 in Science and Engineering, 10 in Social Sciences.
 He expressed his pleasure in reuniting with the graduates from Science and Engineering — Besian Sinani, Fitim Zeqiri, Kenan Maxhuni, Valon Veliu, Arben Avdiu, Halil Demolli, Labinot Topilla, Riad Morina, Shkelzen Shabani, Osman Fetoshi, Albulene Emini, Fitore Gashi, Astrit Shala, and Flamur Salihu — and congratulated them for their dedication and success during their PhD studies.
 Special thanks were given to Assistant Prof. Dr. Besian Sinani at UBT for his significant contributions to the successful organization of the congress.